aspiers/Discord-custom-nicks-userscript/README.md

 it; you can check the source code, and/or use the network analysis tools in browser development consoles to verify this.

+### Will this become redundant if Discord implements this feature natively?

+Possibly, but only if they do it in a completely privacy-preserving way.
+If they don't and you use their feature, you are potentially [doxing](https://en.wikipedia.org/wiki/Doxing) any users for whom you assign real names.

 ### How can I share my configuration across multiple browsers / machines?

 For now you probably just have to copy and paste, but [suggestions for